 - Contact car seat manufacturers to express your concerns.
 Public pressure leads to results.
 Some companies have already abandoned the more-concerning chlorinated and brominated fire retardants in favor of the (seemingly and hopefully) less-concerning halogen-free phosphates.
 If some companies have done it, all of them can.

 If, after all this, you’re still panicking over your particular seat, then by all means get a new one.
 I don’t think it’s necessary, though.

 Remember, I don’t take this topic lightly at all, but guess what seat my youngest child is currently riding in?
 I won’t name names, but it’s among the seats listed as a “highest concern.”
 I’m not switching him out of it, though.
 For one, I have no way of knowing whether his particular seat has the same components as the one tested (nor do I know how any new seat I’d get him would compare to the samples they used).
 I do clean the seat regularly, and we try to keep windows cracked in the summer as long as there’s no threat of rain.
 I do my best to mitigate his exposure by avoiding flame retardants in other areas, especially in our mattresses and bedding, where my child currently spends about half his life.

-I will definitely contact the manufacturer to encourage them to remove brominated fire retardants from all their products, but in the meantime I’m not going to sacrifice the seat in question, which fits well in my car, fits my child well, and is easy to use correctly each and every time.
+I will definitely contact the manufacturer to encourage them to remove brominated fire retardants from ALL their products, but in the meantime, I’m not going to sacrifice the seat in question, which fits well in my car, fits my child well, and is easy for me to use correctly each and every time.